Does anyone collect mint sets these days? Those who do are among a shrinking group of hobbyists

 The United States Mint temporarily halted the production of traditional mint sets from 1965 through 1967 in response to a nationwide coin shortage.
 Proof sets were also suspended during this time and the use of mintmarks on U.S. coins was abandoned for the same reasons during that three-year time period.
 From 1965 through 1967, the United States Mint filled the numismatic void with Special Mint Sets that contain one example of each denomination struck in a semi-brilliant to brilliant finish.

-Mint sets, proof sets and mint marks returned in 1968.
+Mint sets, proof sets, and mint marks returned in 1968.

-While many collectors prefer pre-1965 mint sets, which contain 90 percent silver dimes, quarters, and half dollars, there are plenty of reasons collectors can find enjoyment in latter uncirculated sets, too.
+While many collectors prefer pre-1965 mint sets, which contain 90 percent silver dimes, quarters, and half dollars, there are plenty of reasons collectors can find enjoyment in later uncirculated sets, too.
 In many cases, buying uncirculated sets was at one time the only way to obtain certain issues.

 For example, the United States Mint honored the 50th anniversary of the Roosevelt dime in 1996 by striking a special collector’s-only dime at the West Point Mint.
 The 1996-W Roosevelt dime was a surprise bonus for those who bought the 1996 uncirculated set.
 Today these 1996 mint sets are worth a premium (about $17) because of the inclusion of the relatively scarce 1996-W Roosevelt dime, of which only 1,457,000 were made.